magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

-Seeing the way the body truly is, clearly and beyond doubt from within the calm of samādhi, leads to the mind experiencing a strong sense of weariness and turning away ().
+Seeing the way the body truly is, clearly and beyond doubt from within the calm of samādhi, leads to the mind experiencing a strong sense of weariness and turning away (*nibbidā*).
 This turning away comes from the sense of disenchantment and dispassion that arises as the natural result of seeing the way things are.
 It’s not a turning away that comes from ordinary worldly moods such as fear, revulsion or other unwholesome qualities like envy or aversion.
 It’s not coming from the same root of attachment as those defiled mental states.
-This is turning away that has a spiritual quality to it and has a different effect on the mind from that of the normal moods of boredom and weariness experienced by ordinary unenlightened human beings ().
+This is turning away that has a spiritual quality to it and has a different effect on the mind from that of the normal moods of boredom and weariness experienced by ordinary unenlightened human beings (*puthujjana*).
 Usually when ordinary unenlightened human beings are weary and fed up, they get caught into moods of aversion, rejection and seeking to avoid.
 The experience of insight is not the same.

 The sense of world-weariness that grows with insight, however, leads to detachment, turning away and aloofness that comes naturally from